codectified/mindroots/src/content/about.md

 How?

 **All words are connected through form and sound**.
 Every word has a root and a form—just as every person has both an external form and an internal essence.
-And so, understanding the relationship between
+And so, understanding the connections language helps us identify the connections within ourselves.

-Although due to graphical limitations we can't view the entire database at once, we can view parts of it.

-Here we can see the 99 Names of God (yellow nodes) and the words (red) and roots (green) that have been linked to each name so far.
-We're about halfway through.

 Think of it as a way to imagine how ideas literally are life taking root in the mind—where every sound fits into our system of sound and meaning.